nuuuwan/news_lk3_data/README.md

 Sri Lanka Railways (SLR) stated that a total of 35 scheduled train journeys were cancelled this morning due to the continued strike by the Locomotive Operating Engineers’ Union of the railway department.

-he Locomotive Operating Engineers’ Union says that the strike launched by the locomotive drivers will continue for the third consecutive day today (09).
+The Locomotive Operating Engineers’ Union says that the strike launched by the locomotive drivers will continue for the third consecutive day today (09).

 They have been on strike since midnight on Thursday, (June 06) over several key demands including solutions to the delays in second-class promotions of locomotive drivers, delays in the recruitment process and several other issues.